Unsere Besten

-Unsere Besten ("Our Best") is a television series shown in German public television (ZDF) in November 2003, similar to the BBC series 100 Greatest Britons and that program's spin-offs.
+Unsere Besten ("Our Best") is a television series shown on German public television (ZDF) in November 2003, similar to the BBC series 100 Greatest Britons and that program's spin-offs.

 In subsequent years, a dozen similar rankings were compiled, mostly titled the "favourite (topic) of the Germans", with topics including books, places, songs, actors, comedians, sports persons (extra list for football players), inventions, and TV broadcasts (extra list for Olympic games).

 Greatest Germans

 The intention initially was to find out "Who are the greatest Germans?"
 (Wer sind die größten Deutschen?), with more rankings to follow later.
 The German public was allowed to vote (via postcard, SMS or Internet) for the most important Germans—historical or contemporary—from a list of more than 300 people, plus additional suggestions.

 This pre-determined list of candidates was created for two reasons: